-As everyone knows, Australia offers an incredible quality of life.
+Australia offers an incredible quality of life.
 With all-year-round sunshine, large cities less than 30 minutes from the beach, and a stable economy, the country attracts many migrants who want to settle there permanently.
-In fact, Australia has enjoyed stable growth and a low unemployment rate (3,6% in January 2023) for many years, as well as high wages, offering its citizens a very good standard of living.
+In fact, Australia has enjoyed stable growth and a low unemployment rate (4% in March 2025), as well as high wages, offering its citizens a very good standard of living.
 In addition, the living environment is ideal, beautiful landscapes, great weather, friendly people … in short, it’s a piece of paradise.

 The country strictly follows its chosen immigration policy, but doesn’t hide the need for workers in certain sectors.
 A chance for many qualified people!
 The pandemic has further amplified this phenomenon.
 Today, the country recruits a lot of foreign workers to fill the national labour shortage.
 This applies to all fields.
 Whether you are a waiter, a pastry chef, a plumber or an engineer, you have the possibility to migrate permanently to Australia.